jutho1029/jutho1029.github.io/week8.md

 ---
 layout: post
-title: Week 4
+title: Week 8
 author: Justice Thomson
 ---
-During this week I familairized myself with different types of machine learning models and started the process of understanding how they work.
-I also had the oppurtunity to visit NASA where we learned about the work they are doing there.
-What stood out most to me was how they capture the atmospheric data from different sources and use high level computers to process and display everything coherently.
+This week we continued work on our final paper.
+We also started working on our final presentation.
+I was able to write parts of the results and the conclusion.
+We also planned and recorded the elevator pitch for our project.
+I also did research on gene expression after we selected our top 10 genes

 [Back](./)